About the Vibrance Studies

 About the Study Drug

-Orexin is a chemical in the brain that helps regulate the sleep/wake cycle.
-The investigational study drug being researched in the Vibrance Studies is ALKS 2680, an orexin-2 receptor agonist that may improve symptoms of sleep disorder, such as EDS in adults with NT1 or NT2 and cataplexy in adults with NT1.
+This study drug is an orexin-2 receptor agonist, meaning that it is designed to target orexin – a chemical in the brain that helps regulate the sleep/wake cycle.
 ALKS 2680 is a tablet that is administered orally once daily, and in these studies, it is being compared to a placebo, which looks like the study drug but contains no active medicine.

 See if you may qualify